We're committed to helping you

 It all began in December 1914.
 By now I was handling most of the work assigned to Adolph Miller's vacated office as well as tasks in Secretary Lane's office on a regular basis, various interbureau problems, and congressional matters.
 I also was forming plans to leave Washington permanently when the winter was over.

 Unknown to me, Lane was investigating a new man to fill Miller's position.
 It came about in this way.
 There were always hundreds of letters to Lane with complaints of one sort or another.
 He was a diligent worker and actually read scores of these and, what's more, paid attention to some.
 He even answered a few in longhand.
 One day in the late fall of 1914, a particularly critical but very interesting letter came to his attention.
 It was written by a Stephen T. Mather of Chicago.
-It seems he was a native Californian, had become a millionaire with a borax business he had out there, was a member of the Sierra Club, made frequent vacation trips, climbed mountains, and took an active interest in the national parks of the region—and happened to be a graduate of the University, of California.
+It seems he was a native Californian, had become a millionaire with a borax business he had out there, was a member of the Sierra Club, made frequent vacation trips, climbed mountains, and took an active interest in the national parks of the region—and happened to be a graduate of the University of California Berkeley.

 Mather's letter was an angry protest against the exploitation of the parks, the conspiracy of private businessmen to steal land on which the giant sequoias grew, and the attitude of the government—the Department of the Interior in particular—in ignoring, actually abandoning, its sacred trust to protect them.
 The letter was long and contained specifics as to his complaints.